National parks and reserves

-Kenya’s national parks are administered by the Kenya Wildlife Service (KWS) as total sanctuaries where human habitation, apart from the tourist lodges, is prohibited.
+About eight per cent of Kenya is formally protected for wildlife and environment conservation, either as national parks (there are 23 on land and another four marine parks) or as national reserves (28, plus six marine ones).
+The national parks are administered by the Kenya Wildlife Service (KWS) as total sanctuaries where human habitation, apart from the tourist lodges, is prohibited.
 National reserves, run by local councils, tend to be less strict on the question of human encroachment.
-Increasingly, the conservation effort is also being supported by private sanctuaries and community wildlife conservancies, where private operators work with the local community to conserve wildlife and the environment while bringing landowners a direct income from tourism.
+As well as these formally demarcated areas, the conservation effort is increasingly being supported by private sanctuaries and community wildlife conservancies, where private operators work with the local community to conserve wildlife and the environment while bringing landowners a direct income from tourism.

 Most parks and reserves are not fenced in (Lake Nakuru, Aberdare and the north side of Nairobi National Park being exceptions).
 The wildlife is free to come and go, though animals do tend to stay within the boundaries, especially in the dry season when cattle outside compete for water.